mozilla/data-docs/src/metrics/metrics.md

 E.g. For a cohort acquired (with a profile creation date) of Mar 1, they are considered activated in day 2-7 if they show up in DAU at any time between Mar 2nd and Mar 7th.

-### Caveats

-As stated above, this measure is not currently used with Fenix or Firefox Preview.
-These products may send pings more frequently than for other mobile applications, and thus not be a fair comparison.
-Work is undergoing to make the reporting comparable and Fenix and Firefox Preview will be included once this is complete.
-Please see [`JIRA DS-696`](https://jira.mozilla.com/browse/DS-696) for more information and current status.

 ### Dashboards

 The [non-desktop day 2-7 dashboard](https://datastudio.google.com/u/0/reporting/1L7dsFyqjT8XZHrYprYS-HCP5_k_gZGIb/page/0iERB) tracks this measure.